Ali-Mikael/Pen-testing/h6-shells.md

 $ man msfvenom
 ```

-I got the basic idea but didn't know which `output format` to use, so we do:
+I got the basic idea on how to use the tool but didn't know which `output format` to use, so we do:
 ```bash
 $ msfvenom --list formats
 ```